ciotlosm/lovelace-thermostat-dark-card/README.md

 This is usually caused by running an older frontend.
 If you're already running 0.73 or newer please make sure you  have cleared browser cache.
 On mobile app you can also force a few refreshes.
 If you're running IOS device check next question.

 ### Custom components don't load on my IOS device?
 This is because for IOS devices by default javascript served is `es5`.
-You can allow custom components to load by forcing `javascript: latest` in your `configuration.yaml` under `frontend:`.
+You can allow custom components to load by forcing `javascript_version: latest` in your `configuration.yaml` under `frontend:`.

 > Note: Enabling `latest` on IOS could cause automation and script editor to crash.